EducationalTestingService/skll/doc/run_experiment.rst

 and contains a faceted learning curve plot for the featureset with objective functions on rows and learners on columns.
 Here's an example of such a plot.

-If you didn't have seaborn available when running the learning curve experiment, you can always generate the plots later from the learning curve summary file using the :ref:`plot_learning_curves <plot_learning_curves>` utility script.

     .. image:: learning_curve.png

+If you didn't have seaborn available when running the learning curve experiment, you can always generate the plots later from the :ref:`summary file <output_summary_file>` using the :ref:`plot_learning_curves <plot_learning_curves>` utility script.

 .. rubric:: Footnotes